cckmwong-data/london_housing/README.md

 ---

 ## Use Case
+> **Disclaimer:**
+> *This dashboard uses synthetic data.
+All statistics, trends, and insights are for demonstration and educational purposes only and do not reflect actual London housing market conditions.*

 This is a report designed for London Real Insights Ltd., a real estate agency based in London.

 It provides management with a comprehensive view of property listings across various districts in the city.
 Users can filter listings based on specific criteria, including property price, house features, and schools in the neighborhood.
-Additionally, the report shows how asking price vary across different property features and also highlights key factors which influence home valuations in London.
+Additionally, the report shows how asking prices vary across different property features and also highlights key factors which influence home valuations in London.

 ---

 ## Key Insights

-- **Living area**, **year built** and **number of patios/porches** are strong drivers of asking price.
+- **Living area**, **year built** and **number of patios/porches** are strong drivers of asking prices.
 - Older homes (built ≤1957) can command premiums in some segments.
 - School quality and proximity are significant for certain districts, such as Harrow and Kingston upon Thames.
 - Districts like Kensington and Chelsea, Westminster, and City of London have the highest average asking prices.
 - Historical price trends reveal steady growth with cyclical fluctuations.

----

-## Overview

-> **Disclaimer:**
-> *This dashboard uses synthetic data.
-All statistics, trends, and insights are for demonstration and educational purposes only and do not reflect actual London housing market conditions.*

-A Power BI dashboard for exploring and analyzing the London housing market, focusing on property prices, influential features, school information, and regional trends, enabling users to:

-- Explore asking and sold prices by district, year, and property features.
-- Identify key drivers of property prices.
-- Analyze housing trends in relation to school quality and location.
-- Drill down into individual districts and property listings.

 ---

 ## Features